nehatiwari1994/AVDGettingstartedLandingZone/README.md

 once deployment completes you can follow below step for promoting the server to Aditional domain controller

-Make sure you have provisoned the connectivity if its hybrid deployment and you already have PDC onpremises
+Make sure you have provisoned the connectivity from onpre to Azure if its hybrid deployment and you already have PDC onpremises

 add the DNS server of the PDC in the vnet for the ADC server to join to domian